sansin5982/Machine-Learning-Fundamentals/chapters/Unsupervised/Distance.md

     intersection of the two sets relative to their union.

--   Finally, **Cosine Similarity** measures the cosine of the angle between two vectors.11 This metric is useful in high-dimensional spaces where the magnitude of the vectors is less important than their orientation.
+-   Finally, **Cosine Similarity** measures the cosine of the angle between two vectors.
+This metric is useful in high-dimensional spaces where the magnitude of the vectors is less important than their orientation.
 It is commonly applied in text analysis to determine document similarity based on word frequency, where two